DaoCloud/DaoCloud-docs/docs/en/docs/install/community/k8s/online.md

-# Use the Kubernetes cluster to install the community version online
+# Use a k8s cluster to install the community edition online

 This page briefly explains the online installation steps for DCE 5.0 Community Edition.